Mom and Dad (2017 film): Plot

 Seeing Carly at home with Damon, the hysteria overtakes Brent and he knocks Damon out and attacks Carly.
 Kendall joins him when she gets home.
-Carly and Joshua lock themselves in the basement and Brent and Kendall use a Sawzall to get through the door.
+Carly and Joshua lock themselves in the basement and Kendall uses a Sawzall to get through the door.
+Brent digs out a case from under his bed but finds his gun is missing.
 Joshua pulls out Brent's gun and fires through the door, wounding his mother.
 Kendall and Brent, bonding over their shared filicidal desire, run a hose from their oven's natural gas line to the basement to poison the kids.
-When Carly sees what is happening, she rigs up a trap with matches at the door and hides with Joshua in the ventilation system.
-Brent cuts the lock off and opens the door, igniting the gas and triggering an explosion that knocks both parents out and awakens Damon.
+Carly apparently notices the gas, so she rigs up a trap with matches at the door and hides with Joshua in the ventilation system.
+Brent cuts the lock off and opens the door, igniting the gas and triggering an explosion that knocks both parents out, just as Damon awakens.

 Damon helps Carly and Joshua evade their parents, but Kendall awakens and knocks Damon out again.
 As the parents close in on their kids, the doorbell rings.
 When Brent opens the door, his own filicidal parents – Mel and Barbara – try to kill him.
-Everyone chases one another through the house: Joshua evades Brent, who attempts to hide from his father in the garage; Kendall chases Carly and hits her on the head before her mother-in-law knocks her out.
+Everyone chases one another through the house: Joshua evades Brent by trying to hide from his father in the garage; Kendall chases Carly and hits her on the head before her mother-in-law knocks her out.

-Brent starts the car and crashes it, killing his parents and knocking himself out.
+As Brent tries to get Joshua out of the car, Joshua manages to start the car, and, in the struggle, Brent puts it in gear, eventually crashing it through the garage door, killing his parents and knocking himself out.
 Kendall prepares to finish Carly off, but Damon knocks her out with a shovel.

 Kendall and Brent wake up to find themselves restrained in the basement with Carly, Joshua, and Damon watching them.
 They continue to exhibit symptoms of the hysteria, and the kids refuse to let them go.
 Kendall tearfully tells the children she loves them, and the film ends mid-sentence of Brent stating: "But sometimes we just want to—".

 Cast

 In addition, Mehmet Oz has a cameo appearance as himself.
+Grant Morrison appears as a television pundit.
+Bokeem Woodbine appears uncredited as a father being interviewed.

 Production

-The film is a joint United Kingdom, United States production.
+The film is a joint United Kingdom-United States production.

-On February 12, 2016, Nicolas Cage was set to star in the film and June 22, 2016 saw Selma Blair sign on.
+On February 12, 2016, Nicolas Cage was set to star in the film and June 22, 2016, saw Selma Blair sign on.
 Principal photography began in July 2016, and took place in Louisville, Kentucky.